trofi/trofi.github.io.gen/posts/312-the-sagemath-saga.md

 helper after we changed the value of a local variable.

-`__pyx_t_6` is not marked `volatile`. `gcc` noticed that `__pyx_t_6` is always expected to be `NULL` when it reaches the final statement .
+`__pyx_t_6` is not marked `volatile`. `gcc` noticed that `__pyx_t_6` is always expected to be `NULL` when it reaches the final statement.
 And `gcc` optimizes the function code into the following equivalent:

 ```c